-Laptops are lightweight mobile PCs with a thin screen.
+Laptop computers are lightweight mobile PCs with a thin screen.
+They are often called notebook computers because of their small size.
 Laptops can operate on batteries, so you can take them anywhere.
 Unlike desktops, laptops combine the CPU, screen, and keyboard in a single case.
 The screen folds down onto the keyboard when not in use.

 Handheld computers, also called personal digital assistants (PDAs), are battery-powered computers small enough to carry almost anywhere.
-Although not as powerful as desktops or laptops, handheld computers are useful for scheduling appointments, storing addresses and phone numbers, and playing games.
+Although not as powerful as desktops or laptops, handhelds are useful for scheduling appointments, storing addresses and phone numbers, and playing games.
 Some have more advanced capabilities, such as making telephone calls or accessing the Internet.
-Instead of keyboards, handheld computers have touch screens that you use with your finger or a stylus (a pen-shaped pointing tool).
+Instead of keyboards, handhelds have touch screens that you use with your finger or a stylus (a pen-shaped pointing tool).

-Tablet PCs are mobile PCs that combine features of laptops and handheld computers.
+Tablet PCs are mobile PCs that combine features of laptops and handhelds.
 Like laptops, they're powerful and have a built-in screen.
-Like handheld computers, they allow you to write notes or draw pictures on the screen, usually with a tablet pen instead of a stylus.
+Like handhelds, they allow you to write notes or draw pictures on the screen, usually with a tablet pen instead of a stylus.
 They can also convert your handwriting into typed text.
 Some Tablet PCs are “convertibles” with a screen that swivels and unfolds to reveal a keyboard underneath.